-See also Crystal Spires and Togas, Perfect Pacifist People, Utopia Justifies the Means, and Utopia.
+See also Crystal Spires and Togas, Perfect Pacifist People, Utopia Justifies the Means, Sugar Bowl, and Utopia.
 Contrast with Dystopia, and Quirky Town.
+When a Real Life society is portrayed as this, its Politically Correct History or Patriotic Fervor.
 The polar opposite of Crapsack World.
 Compare Alternate History Wank.
 Mary Sue Dystopias which are unrealistically efficient may shade into being No Delays for the Wicked.

 Examples of Straw Utopias

-Ruthlessly parodied in the form of Magical Land in Dai Mahou Touge.
+- Parodied in the form of Magical Land in Magical Witch Punie-chan.
 Sure, on the initial surface it looks like a Mary Suetopia, with fantastic magical architecture and things with disgustingly cute names.
 However, dig a little deeper and you'll find that only the royal family (and perhaps a few nobles) actually lives in comfort, and everyone else lives in poverty under the oppressive hand of the Queen.

 "That's just an ideal.
 Japan that is.
 However, they weren't occupied.
 Think about it, in order to be ruled you need massive military power and that's troublesome." — Mitsuo Fukuda, on the meaning of the neutral country Orb